-Rule 90: Testimony of Witnesses
+Rule 90: Testimony of Witnesses (amended 7 March 2003)

-- (A) Witnesses may give evidence directly, or as described in Rules 71 and 85 (D). - (B) Every adult witness shall, before giving evidence, make one of the following solemn declarations:

-"I solemnly declare that I will speak the truth, the whole truth and nothing but the truth."
+- (A) Witnesses may give evidence directly, or as described in Rules 71 and 85 (D). - (B) Every adult witness shall, before giving evidence, make one of the following solemn declarations: - "I solemnly declare that I will speak the truth, the whole truth and nothing but the truth."
 Or